 The Landscape Conservation Initiative—the largest conservation project ever undertaken in Western Australia—was established in 2011 as part of the State Government's Kimberley Science and Conservation Strategy, to retain and enhance the high biodiversity and landscape values in the north Kimberley.This visionary project is being implemented by the Department of Parks and Wildlife in collaboration with native title holders and Indigenous ranger groups, government agencies, non-government organisations and pastoralists to protect biodiversity values across property boundaries in the north and central Kimberley.

 Find out about our key achievements so far.

-Take a look at what Nearer to Nature is offering during the winter school holidays at various spots around the Perth metropolitan area.
+School holidays may be over, but take a look at what Nearer to Nature has on offer throughout the year for school groups, and people of all ages, at various spots around the Perth metropolitan area.